 Can You Ride a Motorcycle with a Permit in California?

 Anyone under 21 must hold a motorcycle instruction permit for at least six months before being allowed to apply for a Class M1 or a Class M2 license.
 You must be at least 15.5 years old to have a permit issued.

 California motorcycle permit restrictions include an expiration date.
 It is valid for 12 months after being issued.

 Operators with a valid CA motorcycle permit cannot carry passengers, drive at night, or be on the freeway.

 All permit applications must pass vision, skills, and knowledge tests before being authorized to operate a motorcycle.

 How Long Does It Take to Get a Motorcycle License in CA

-You’ll need to follow these steps to apply for a motorcycle driver’s license.
+You must follow these steps to apply for a motorcycle driver’s license.

 - Complete an identification card or driver’s license application.